Manoj-kumar-C/35-mini-projects/README.md

 19. RGB to HexaDecimal coverter .
 20. Curtain Menu .

 ## I hope you like this repo .
 If you like it plz give a star and follow me .
-Thank you .

 Completed the 20 projects .. 🤝 ✨ ❇️ 🧨